 Cactus Juice has a guaranteed shelf life of 12 months at room temperature (below 85° F) from the date it is shipped.
 You can extend the shelf life significantly by keeping it in a refrigerator.

 If you Cactus Juice is pat its stated shelf life, don't panic and throw it away!
 First, we need to test it to see if it is still good.
-You can either run some blanks and see if it cures properly or if you don't want to take a chance of ruining your wood, you can perform a gel test.
-To do this, take a redneck beaker (shot glass!) or any other glass beaker type container and fill it with Cactus Juice.
+You can perform a gel test.
+To do this, take a redneck beaker (shot glass!) or any other glass beaker type container and fill it with at least 1 oz of Cactus Juice.
 Put it in a preheated oven at 200° F (90°C) and wait 1 hour or so.
 It should now be cured.
 Let it cool down and see if it is mostly nice and hard.
-If it is like jelly, it is past its shelf life.
-If it is mostly hard with some rubbery areas, this is normal and you are good to go.
+If it is still liquid, it is past its shelf life.
+If it is mostly hard with some rubbery areas and lots of cracks, this is normal and you are good to go.

-If it is rubbery or does not cure, then it is most likely past its shelf life.
+If it does not cure, then it is most likely past its shelf life.
 However, don't throw it away!
 Contact me and I can sell you some more activator that you can add to bring it back to fresh condition!

 When you see frothy like hard bleed out or bleed out that is white or opaque on the outside of your blanks, this is an indication that your wood still had moisture in it.
 Have no fear, the blanks will still be good, just maybe not quite as good as they would have been with less moisture.
 Read the FAQ on moisture content to learn how to deal with moisture in your wood.